jbelmont/unix-programming-and-regular-expressions-workshop/docs/decision-making-and-exit-status.md

 Small values work best for exit status codes

-An exit statuses is defined by each command
+An exit status is defined for each command

 #### Test Command Description

 The test utility evaluates the expression and, if it evaluates to true, returns a zero (true) exit status; otherwise it returns 1 (false).

 If there is no expression, test also returns 1 (false).